donejs/donejs/docs/place-my-order.md

 ├── node_modules/
 ```

-Let's have a quick look at what those files are for:
+Let's have a quick look at the purpose of each:

 - `.yo-rc.json` contains information for running the generators.
 - `package.json` is the main configuration file that defines all our application dependencies and other settings.
 - `test.html` is used to run all our tests.
 - `documentjs.json` is the configuration file for generating documentation.
 - `readme.md` is the readme file for your repository.
-- `src` is the folder where all our development assets live on their own modlets (more about that later).
+- `src` is the folder where all our development assets live in their own modlets (more about that later).
-- `src/app.js` is the main application file which exports the main application state.
+- `src/app.js` is the main application file, which exports the main application state.
 - `src/index.stache` is the main client template that includes server-side rendering.
 - `src/index.html` is the main client template to use if you want to opt out of server-side rendering.
 - `src/models/` is the folder where models for the API connection will be put.
-It currently contains `fixtures/fixtures.js` which will reference all the specific models fixtures files (so that we can run model related tests without the need for a running API server) and `test.js` which will later gather all the individual model test files.
+It currently contains `fixtures/fixtures.js` which will reference all the specific models fixtures files (so that we can run model tests without the need for a running API server) and `test.js` which will later gather all the individual model test files.
-- `src/styles.less` is the main application styles LESS.
+- `src/styles.less` is the main application styles.
 - `src/test/test.js` collects all individual component and model tests we will create throughout this guide and is loaded by `test.html`.
 - `src/test/functional.js` will contain functional smoke tests for our application.

 ### Development mode

-DoneJS comes with its own server which hosts your development files and takes care of server-side rendering.
+DoneJS comes with its own server, which hosts your development files and takes care of server-side rendering.
 DoneJS' development mode will also start a [live-reload](http://blog.bitovi.com/hot-module-replacement-comes-to-stealjs/) server that automatically reloads files in the browser as they change.
 You can start both by running:

 ```
 donejs develop
 ```

-The default port is 8080 so if we now go to [http://localhost:8080/](localhost:8080) we can see our application with a default homepage.
+The default port is 8080, so if we now go to [http://localhost:8080/](localhost:8080) we can see our application with a default homepage.
 If we change `src/index.stache` or `src/app.js` all changes will show up right away in the browser.
 Try it by changing the `message` property in `src/app.js`.

-**Note**: Kill the server for now while we need to install a few dependencies (ctrl+c on Windows, cmd+c on Mac).

 ### Setup a service API

 Single page applications usually communicate with a RESTful API and a websocket connection for real-time updates.
 This guide will not cover how to create a REST API.
-Instead, we just install and start an existing service API that can be used with our application:
+Instead, we'll just install and start an existing service API created specifically for use with this tutorial:

+**Note**: Kill the server for now while we install a few dependencies (ctrl+c on Windows, cmd+c on Mac).

 ```
 npm install place-my-order-api --save
 ```

-Now, we can add an API server start script into the `scripts` section of our `package.json` like this:
+Now we can add an API server start script into the `scripts` section of our `package.json` like this:

 ```js
 "scripts": {
     "api": "place-my-order-api --port 7070",
 ```

-Which allows to start the server like:
+Which allows us to start the server like:

 ```
 donejs api
 ```

-At first startup, the server will initialize some default data (restaurants and orders).
-Once started, you can verify that the data has been created and the service is running by going to [http://localhost:7070/restaurants](http://localhost:7070/restaurants) were we can see a JSON list of restaurant data.
+The first time it starts, the server will initialize some default data (restaurants and orders).
+Once started, you can verify that the data has been created and the service is running by going to [http://localhost:7070/restaurants](http://localhost:7070/restaurants), where we can see a JSON list of restaurant data.
 Keep this server running during development.

 ### Loading assets

-Before we create the first files we also need to install the `place-my-order-assets` package which contains the images and styles for the application:
+Before we get to the code, we also need to install the `place-my-order-assets` package which contains the images and styles specifically for this tutorial's application:

 ```
 npm install place-my-order-assets --save
 ```

-Every DoneJS application consists of at least two files: A main template (in this case `src/index.stache`) which contains the main template and links to the development or production assets, and a main application file (`src/app.js`) that initializes the application state and routes. `src/index.stache` was already created for you when you ran `donejs init`, so we can update it to reflect the below content:
+Every DoneJS application consists of at least two files:

+ 1. **A main template** (in this case `src/index.stache`) which contains the main template and links to the development or production assets
+ 1. **A main application file** (`src/app.js`) that initializes the application state and routes

+`src/index.stache` was already created for us when we ran `donejs init`, so we can update it to reflect the below content:

 ```handlebars
 <html>